16 Prioritization

 Categorization & Prioritization

 Before we move on, we probably should consider our categorizations and prioritizations.
-Since every project is different, we may come across situations where our musts have been prioritized using 10s, 20s, and 30s, and others where musts are prioritized only with 10s and 20s.
-This is perfectly fine, so long as we are careful to consider how our prioritization overlaps between the different categories.
+Since every project is different, we may experience situations where our musts have been prioritized using 10s, 20s, and 30s, and others where musts are prioritized only with 10s and 20s.
+This is perfectly fine, so long as we consider how our prioritization overlaps between the different categories.

 Why do we do this?
-We do this because when we begin the process of evaluating the logical flow of our requirements, having at most one bin of overlap will make that process much easier.
+We do this because when we begin evaluating the logical flow of our requirements, having at most one bin of overlap will make that process much easier.

 Activity: Evaluating Categories & Priorities

 Consider each of the following diagrams that describe how a set of requirements might be categorized and prioritized.
-Your job is to review each and determine if they are good or bad representations of how to categorize and prioritize requirements.
+Your job is to review each and determine if they are good or bad representations of categorizing and prioritizing requirements.
 If they are bad representations, explain why.

 A graphic indicating how categorization and prioritization might occur.
 Here musts are 10 and 20, shoulds are 20, 30, 40, and coulds are 30, 40, and 50.